 Occasionally I would go back into Fractal Mapper 3 and add some details of an island or region, usually because I had made an effort to describe it and a map would be handy.
 Again, very simple stuff that I marked up in Paint.

 My Gazetteer is nothing like a professional publication, such as the Golarion Gazetteer by Paizo.
 It's the notes I have for each city-state and the settlement stats.
 Most of my cities are based on ancient cities that no longer exist from Greece, Phoenicia, ancient England and the like, usually places so old that there's very little known about them except some interesting mythology.
 The advantage here is I can change the name (usually just using the native name that nobody has heard of) and basically summarize the city from its Wikipedia entry.
 Usually something sticks out about a town or city that ties into a settlement attribute and then you've got some intrigue.
 Each city also had to address how they handle the main "curse" on humanity in my campaign, which usually created the more fantastic elements of the town.
-It's easy to forget to "add fantasy" as your world building.
+It's easy to forget to "add fantasy" as you're world building.

 I should also mention that geography and culture are obviously linked.
 If you put your Vikings in the tropics, there are going to be some verisimilitude issues.
 Likewise, wine culture and trade is so important to my Greeks, that they had an obvious geographical area for placement.
-I often worried about whether my "Africa" was hot enough and if my temperate zones islands were too far north.
+I often worried about whether my "Africa" was hot enough and if my temperate zone islands were too far north.
 It's something you just need to eyeball and if it's close, do some hand waving (or use Fractal Mapper to tweak the climate in the case of my North Africa).

 Anyway, super easy software that shouldn't be daunting for anyone.
 The frustration is likely to come with Paint, if you don't use it often.